josi4/solarnode-handbook/docs/developers/osgi/blueprint.md

 # Blueprint

-SolarNode supports the OSGi Blueprint Container Specification so plugins can declare their service dependencies and publish their services by way of an XML file deployed with the plugin.
+SolarNode supports the OSGi Blueprint Container Specification so plugins can declare their service dependencies and register their services by way of an XML file deployed with the plugin.
 If you are familiar with the [Spring Framework's XML configuration][spring-xml-config], you will find Blueprint very similar.
 SolarNode uses the [Eclipse Gemini][eclipse-gemini-blueprint] implementation of the Blueprint specification, which is directly derived from Spring Framework.